burakceylanz/shopping-cart-e-commerce-react-scss/README.md

-# Simple ecommerce react js app with scss and redux toolkit
+# Simple ecommerce react js app with scss and redux
-Simple ecommerce react js app with scss and redux toolkit
+A simple shopping cart e-commerce application with React.
+Adding products, removing products, updating baskets, searching for products were carried out.
+Redux Toolkit was used for state management.
+Scss preprocessor was used in the project.

 ## Completed Features
 - Launched with application listing screen.